US STOCKS-Wall St ends down with strong jobs data keeping the pressure on for rate hikes

 By Sinéad Carew, Devik Jain and Anisha Sircar

-June 3 (Reuters) - U.S. stock indexes ended lower on Friday after a solid jobs report ate in to hopes for a pause in the Federal Reserve's aggressive policy-tightening which is needed to cool decades-high inflation.
+June 3 (Reuters) - Wall Street's three major stock indexes ended lower on Friday after a solid jobs report ate in to hopes for a pause in the Federal Reserve's aggressive policy-tightening which is needed to cool decades-high inflation.

-Shares of market heavyweights Apple Inc AAPL.O and Tesla Inc TSLA.O were also major drags on the market, pushing down the consumer discretionary .SPLRCD and technology .SPLRCT sectors while energy .SPNY outperformed as oil prices rose.
+The technology-heavy Nasdaq led the declines, falling 2.5% as shares of market heavyweights Apple Inc AAPL.O and Tesla Inc TSLA.O were the biggest drags on the market.

 Earlier, the Labor Department's closely watched report showed nonfarm payrolls rose by 390,000 jobs last month and wages grew, while the unemployment rate held steady at 3.6% - all signs of a tight labor market.

-Economists polled by Reuters had forecast nonfarm payrolls to rise by 325,000 jobs.
+Economists polled by Reuters had forecast that nonfarm payrolls would rise by 325,000 jobs.

 While the jobs report was reassuring for the current state of the economy, investors focused primarily on its potential influence on central bank policy.